Looking for a new Netflix obsession to see you through this stuttering start to 2021? You've come to the right place.

 But the situations are just so stupid and the characters so amusingly unpleasant it just never gets dull.
 It’s even funny enough to outweigh the pain of having to watch the first couple of seasons in fuzzy 4:3.
 Just don’t go in expecting anything even vaguely high-brow.

-A new animated series from the creator of The Simpsons and Futurama?
+An alternate animated series from the creator of The Simpsons and Futurama?
 Sign us up right now.

 Disenchantment – created by Matt Groening and with Simpsons alumni Josh Weinstein and Bill Oakley on board – follows the hijinks of teenage Princess Bean, the very un-princesslike boozy, rebellious heir to the throne of Dreamland, as she goes on adventures with her elf friend Elfo and personal demon Luci while avoiding courtly life.
 Dubbed “The Simpsons meets Game of Thrones”, expect plenty of spoofing and riffing on medieval, fantasy and fairytale genres over two lots of 10 episodes, thanks to Groening’s trademark animation style and a great voice cast on board.